sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

   - https://developer.twitter.com/en/developer-terms
   - https://twitter.com/en/tos

-\*this is not a mistake, links for Instagram are in fact located at facebook.com (Instagram is owned by Facebook)
+\*this is not a mistake, links for Instagram are in fact located at facebook.com (Instagram is owned by Facebook).

 ### Technical